Skip to content

 The President of JHL Håkan Ekström explains that the union’s goals for the parliamentary elections are based on need for corrective actions.

 “Corrective actions are needed urgently.
-Low- and average-income families with children have been hit hardest by negative changes.
+Low- and middle-income families with children have been hit hardest by negative changes.
 Various measures are needed for improving their situation, and at the same time the Finnish world of work and labour market should return closer to those of the other Nordic countries”, Ekström says.

 According to Ekström, the balance of flexibility and security in the world of work and the labour market that is characteristic of the Nordic countries has been disrupted in Finland during the current government term.